I may get paid commission for purchases made after clicking a link in this post.

 April: Update photos + SEO on old content

-June: Get new computer / Get Office 365 / Transfer and organise files
+June: Get new computer / Transfer and organize files / Do a digital declutter

-September: Affiliate Marketing (research affiliate schemes, apply to join them, add links to existing blog posts, create new blog posts and promote them)
+September: Affiliate Marketing (research affiliate programs, apply to join them, add links to existing blog posts, create new blog posts and promote them)

-October: Create Product #1 (research product ideas/needs, write draft copy)
+October: Create Product #1 (research product ideas, test/validate best idea, create product)

 Step 6: Evaluate your plan – be realistic, can you get all this done in 1 year?